dizyweather/llm_enumeration/README.md

 - For each image you want to autograde, make a corresponding ```.items``` file with the ***same name*** in the ```items``` folder
    - This file should contain the actual items in the image (the answers) with each item having it's own line.
 - Edit the ```prompt = "____"``` variable to whatever prompt you want to test.
+  - For autograder to work, the prompt must instruct chatgpt to seperate responses by line AND use all lowercase letters!
 - Edit the ```loops = #``` variable to set how many times you want to ask the same prompt for each image.

 After, run ```count_id_results.py``` which will loop through the ```image_id_results``` folder and sum up all the items in the **Identified**, **Unsure**, and **Missed** sections together for each image into a corresponding .sum file in the ```image_id_summary``` folder.